chimericdream/worldofpannotia.com/src/game-rules/epic-obstacles/index.md

 In reality, flux slime is a growth with a ravenous appetite for magical forces.
 It is a natural draining phenomenon: Magical energy drains through the origin point in one direction in exchange for the residue on the far side.
 The {% spell_link antimagic-field %} a flux slime generates is actually the byproduct of the consumption of magical energy.

-In addition to the {% spell_link antimagic-field "Antimagic Field's" %} effects, magic items that come into contact with flux slime permanently lose their magical abilities; creatures with spell-like or super-natural abilities that come into contact with it take 2d6 points of temporary Constitution damage per round while it devours flesh; creatures without such abilities are immune to this effect.
+In addition to the {% spell_link antimagic-field "Antimagic Field's" %} effects, magic items that come into contact with flux slime permanently lose their magical abilities; creatures with spell-like or super-natural abilities that come into contact with it take {% die_roll 2 6 0 %} points of temporary Constitution damage per round while it devours flesh; creatures without such abilities are immune to this effect.

 On the first round of contact, the slime can be scraped off a creature, but after that it must be frozen, burned, or cut away (dealing damage to the victim as well).
 Extreme cold, heat, or sunlight destroys a patch of flux slime.